bgopikrishna/content/blog/getting-started-with-webpack.md

 ## Objectives

 1. What is webpack?
-2. What’s the advantage of it?
+2. What's the advantage of it?
 3. How to use webpack?
 4. What are webpack loaders?
 5. What are webpack plugins?